semuconsulting/PyMandel/README.md

 **NB:**

 1. Numba is still officially in Beta.
-1. Python 3.10 is not yet fully supported.
+1. Python 3.10 is not yet fully supported (*due to llvmlite compatibility issues*), and Python 3.6 only supports version <=0.53.1.
 1. The very first time the program is used after installation, jit compilation and caching will delay the first plot by a couple of seconds, but thereafter the rendering should start instantly.

 ## How To Use